alyakin314/alyakin314.github.io/index.md

 <br/>
 <br/>

-I am an (all but officially committed) incoming M.D.-Ph.D. student at the Washington University School of Medicine in St. Louis.
+I am an (all but officially committed) incoming MD-PhD student at the Washington University School of Medicine in St. Louis.
 My primary research interests are development of diagnostic clinical decision support tools and other intersections of machine learning and medicine.

-I graduated from Johns Hopkins University with a B.S. in Computer Science in May 2019 and an M.S.E. in Applied Mathematics & Statistics in December 2019.
+I graduated from Johns Hopkins University with a BS in Computer Science in May 2019 and an MSE in Applied Mathematics & Statistics in December 2019.
 During my time as a student I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/) and
 [Avanti Athreya](https://engineering.jhu.edu/ams/faculty/avanti-athreya/).

-During ~~COVID~~ my gap year I worked as an Assistant Research Engineer at my alma mater's Department of Applied Mathematics & Statistics.
-I was a part of the NeuroData lab and primarily worked with
-[Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.
+In ~~COVID~~ my gap year I worked as an Assistant Research Engineer at my alma mater's Department of Applied Mathematics & Statistics.
+I was a part of the [NeuroData](https://neurodata.io/) lab and primarily worked with [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.